vcoda/basic-graphics-samples/README.md

 +++-===============================-====================-====================-====================================================================
 ii  amdgpu-pro                      17.10-446706         amd64                Meta package to install amdgpu Pro components.
 ```
+### Systems with Nvidia graphics hardware

+TODO

+### Building

-To build all samples, go to the repo root directory and run make script for dependency libs, then for sample apps:
+To build all samples, go to the repo root directory and run make script:
 ```
-make magma
-make quadric
-make samples
+make -j<N>
 ```
+where N is the number of threads to run with multi-threaded compilation.
+First, magma and quadric libraries will be built, then samples.
-To build a particular sample, go to the sample's directory and run make script:
+To build a particular sample, you can build dependencies separately, then go to the sample's directory and run make script:
 ```
 cd 01-clear
 make
 ./01-clear
 ```
-Optionally use can use -jN flag (where N is the number of threads) to run multi-threaded compilation.
 There is debug build by default.
 For release build, set DEBUG variable to 0, e. g.:
 ```
-make magma DEBUG=0 -j8
+make magma DEBUG=0 -j<N>
 ```

-### Android
+## Android

 * [Android Studio](https://developer.android.com/studio/index.html)<br>
 * [Android NDK](https://github.com/android-ndk/ndk/wiki)<br>
 TODO

-### macOS and iOS
+## macOS and iOS

 * [XCode](https://developer.apple.com/xcode/)<br>
 * [MoltenVK](https://github.com/KhronosGroup/MoltenVK)<br>
 TODO

-## Examples
+## Samples

 ### [01 - Clear framebuffer](01-clear/)
 <img src="./screenshots/01.png" height="128px" align="left">